Banno/vscode-uxlint/client/README.md

 Integrates [ux-lint](https://github.com/Banno/ux-lint) into VSCode.

-The extension uses the ux-lint module installed in the opened workspace folder.
+**(This is not actually implemented yet.)** The extension uses the ux-lint module installed in the opened workspace folder.
 If ux-lint is installed elsewhere, you can configure the `path` option to point to it (see "Options" below).

 ## Options

+**These options are not yet implemented.**

 This extension contributes the following variables to the [settings](https://code.visualstudio.com/docs/customization/userandworkspace):